andreabellacicca/zizza/README.md

 	* [List the available commands, e.g. "send NEAR", "send Zcash", "check balance", etc.]

 Note: The agent will respond accordingly based on the commands you provide.

+### Configuring Connection to Compai and Using ZizZA Team

+By default, the connection to Compai should be already set up.
+However, if you need to configure it manually, follow these steps:

+#### Step 1: Access Administrator Settings

+Go to **Administrator Settings** to configure the connection.

+#### Step 2: Add a New Connection

+In the Administrator Settings, navigate to **Connections** and click on **Add a new connection**.

+#### Step 3: Select OpenAI Connection Type

+Select **OpenAI** as the connection type.

+#### Step 4: Configure Connection Settings

+* Set the **URL** to: `https://www.compai.team/api/v1/owui`
+* For the **Token**, you will need to request one from `info@compai.team` or sign up for a free account on Compai to obtain it.

+#### Step 5: Verify the Connection

+Once you have entered the URL and token, **verify the connection** to ensure it is working correctly.

+By following these steps, you should be able to configure the connection to Compai and start using the ZizZA team.
+If you encounter any issues, please don't hesitate to reach out to `info@compai.team` for assistance.

 ## Tips and Reminders